fxlemire/COMP512/README.txt

 	can be installed with pip.
 On Windows, PyCrypto should be installed first or an appropriate C toolchain built.
 Prebuilt binaries for PyCrypto can be found here http://www.voidspace.org.uk/python/modules.shtml#pycrypto

+	To run swarm, simply execute the python file.
+A file named swarm.config must also exist next to the script.

+	See swarm.example.config to have an idea of what to put in the file.
+	Most properties are self-explanatory, but specifically, here are some
+	explanations:
+		- ant.logdir: destination of the logs on the distributed machines
+		- logs_destination: destination of the logs on the local machine (i.e. where will the logs be collected to)
+		- user/pass: SSH credentials to log into the distributed machines
+		- code: location of the code on the distributed machines

+	There are currently some permission problems with the Trottier machines so you might not be able to collect logs.

 ==========